 Note: see the Preferences section below for details on customizing this initial message to your Client.

-If your client responds to your message with a "1", you will have established a Client Room for communicating back and forth with them via text.
+If your client responds to your message with a "yes", you will have established a Client Room for communicating back and forth with them via text.
 They'll then receive another text, that looks something like the below:

 Going forward when they send a text to this number, you will receive it within Speak.
 When you respond from within Speak, they will receive your response via text.

-One quick note about the number of Client Rooms that will display here on Speak's main panel: the 15 most recently active (messages sent to them or received from them) Client Rooms will display at any given time, ordered by name.
+One quick note about the number of Client Rooms that will display here on Speak's main panel: the 15 most recently active (messages sent to them or received from them) Client Rooms will display at any given time.
 As you engage with clients via Speak, your older conversations will drop off the main pane, but you can always access historical conversations via each client’s Speak History within their record or bring their Client Room back into view by using the magnifying glass next to the word “Client” within the Speak pane.